sanjaypm09/sanjaypm09/README.md

 ## :sassy_man:  About me
-- :computer: I am a Software Engineer at `Bank of America Continuum India`
+- :computer: Software Engineer at `Bank of America Continuum India`
-- :school: I am an `Alumnus` of National Institute of Technology, Karnataka
+- :school: `Alumnus` of National Institute of Technology, Karnataka
 - :trophy: `Founder` of previously NITK STEP incubated Start up Shopscape.in
 - :technologist: Programming Enthusiast who loves solving problems using Data Structures and Algorithms
 - :student: Bachelor of Technology, Information Technology and Engineering